Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Despite being “holed up” in the embassy, Assange has remained in the news, making occasional speeches from the building’s terrace.
 In the space of just four months in 2016, two of Assange’s lawyers died, one from an apparent suicide, and another from cancer - something that triggered various conspiracy theories.

-Assange also uses his Twitter account to regularly give his opinion on current events, particular those relating to whistleblowing.
+Assange also uses his Twitter account to regularly give his opinion on current events, particularly those relating to whistleblowing.
 At one point he offered to hand himself over to US authorities if Chelsea Manning was granted immediate release.
 While President Obama did free her shortly after, the president insisted it was not due to Assange’s involvement, saying that he didn’t “pay a lot of attention to Mr. Assange's tweets.”
 Assange remained in the embassy.

 As with Edward Snowden, Assange is essentially confined to one place - but in his case it’s a building rather than a country.
 In the approach to the 2017 elections in Ecuador, one candidate indicated that, were he elected, he’d ask Assange to leave the embassy in London, essentially ending his asylum.
 The candidate, Guillermo Lasso, didn’t win the election.